 "I'll have you know I can have you court-martialed for that blatant disrespect."

-"My humblest apologies, sir," Link said with a smirk before he sobered.
+"Ah, but I'm still a simple woodsman.
+You can't court-martial a peasant, you know," Link said with a smirk before he sobered.
 "We should probably get back to the rest of the troop."

 Kasran rolled his eyes before he nodded.
 The two of them turned their backs upon the light of the dying sun that, despite its diminishing power, still burned with a fervent unyielding heat.